turboderp/exllama/README.md

 **2024-06-04**: Refactored a whole bunch to move more of the work into the extension, setting up for more tuning options to come soon and eventually auto tuning.
 Also optimized a little, for about a 5% speedup.

+**2024-06-06**: Some minor optimizations.
+Also it should now compile the extension more easily and run more seamlessly on Windows.